umdwr/teachinghub/source/guides/commonread.rst

 https://storycorps.org/stories/burnell-cotlon-and-lillie-cotlon-150821/

-Chapter 4: Integrating *Callings* into EDHE 105/305
+Integrating *Callings* into EDHE 105/305
 ---------------------------------------------------

 The Common Reading Text is used each year in EDHE 105/305 courses